The Pumpkin Seeds

 The opening of the third pumpkin brought wealth in the form of coins, silver and gold.
 There was so much money that the younger brother would never be able to spend it all.
-Overnight, the once poor man became the owner of vast amounts of lands that he purchased with the money that had come from the third pumpkin.
+Overnight, the once poor man became the owner of vast amounts of lands that he purchased with the money from the third pumpkin.

 Just as he expected, the bird whose leg had been broken flew back in the spring.
 Like the first bird, it carried a pumpkin seed in its mouth.
 It flew over and dropped the seed into the man's hand.
-The greedy old miser could hardly wait for his pumpkins to grow.
+The greedy man could hardly wait for his pumpkins to grow.

 Fall came, and it was time to harvest the pumpkins.
 The rich older brother sent his servants away so no one would know how much new wealth he acquired.
-He almost danced with joy as he prepared to cut into the first pumpkin.
+He danced with joy as he prepared to cut into the first pumpkin.
 The knife went into the pumpkin, and he cut it in half.
 But, no carpenters came out with tools to build his mansion larger.
-Instead, a large number of demons came out of the pumpkin.
+Instead, demons came out of the pumpkin.
 Each carried a thick stick.
 The demons began to beat the older brother.
 "This will teach you to be greedy and to never share with others," they said as they took turns beating him.